-Where the English Channel and the Celtic Sea meet, is where the ships of the Frisian brothers Corsold and Coarchion roamed, raided and ruled in the early sixth century.
-For a while they even had their own kingdom in Brittany.
-Breton legends tell that the village of Kersaout ‘Corseul’ was the residence of dux Corsold.
-Also, origin of the place name (Haut)-Bécherel, with its Roman ruins, might stem from the Old Frisian word beki meaning ‘stream’ (Bourgès 2010).
-And, according to Breton tradition, the old fortress Camp des Rouëts at the village of Bodieu, was erected by Corsold (Vincent 2020).
-Lastly, motto of the Bretons is: Kentoc’h mervel eget bezañ saotret, meaning ‘rather dead than dishonour’.
-Sounds familiar, this phrase?
-So, how come ancient memories exist of Frisians in Brittany?
+Where the English Channel meets the Celtic Sea, the ships of the Frisian brothers Corsold and Coarchion are said to have sailed, raided, and held sway in the early sixth century.
+For a time, they may even have established a short-lived kingdom in Brittany.
+Breton legend holds that the village of Kersaout — modern-day Corseul — was once the residence of dux Corsold.
+The place name (Haut)-Bécherel, known for its Roman ruins, might derive from the Old Frisian word beki, meaning ‘stream’ (Bourgès 2010).
+Breton tradition also attributes the construction of Camp des Rouëts, the ancient fortress near the village of Bodieu, to Corsold (Vincent 2020).
+Lastly, the Breton motto, Kentoc’h mervel eget bezañ saotret — ‘rather dead than dishonoured’ — resonates with a familiar Frisian sentiment.
+So how is it that echoes of Frisians survive in the folklore of Brittany?

 Is post desolationem Frixonum et Corsolid ducis nostram audiens desertam Cornugalliam.
 Classe mare cum maximo Comitatu transmeavit, Regnum accepit, habitavit, excoluit.